openbmc/phosphor-inventory-manager/README.md

 Supported arguments for the destroyObject action are:
 * paths - The paths of the objects to remove from DBus.
+* conditions - An array of conditions.

+Conditions are tested and logically ANDed.
+If the conditions do not pass, the object is not destroyed.
+Any condition that accepts a path parameter is supported.

 ----
 **setProperty**